 Use the tone that your respondent’s want to hear and address them in that tone during the whole survey.
 Respect the respondent's time and try to wrap up the survey quickly.
 Make sure your survey does not exceed 10 questions.

-6) Personalize your surveys
+6. Personalize your Surveys

-Personalizations can do wonders for your surveys!
+Personalization can do wonders for your surveys!
 You can add personal tone as well as by using survey skip and hide logic you can personalize the survey for the respondent.
 For example - If your respondent answers a ‘Yes/No’ type of questions then their initial choice between Yes and No options will decide which screen they will be sent to.
 This would make the survey more relevant, flowing and personalized.

-Using skip and hide logic while creating surveys in a customer survey software helps in creating relevant and well-tailored surveys for each respondent.
+Using skip and hide logic while creating surveys in a Customer Survey Software helps in creating relevant and well-tailored surveys for each respondent.
 Logic gives the power of collecting responses from respondents with different and even opposite experiences, choices and point of views.

 Do not ask too many open-ended questions as they take more time and effort to fill.
 Close-ended questions, on the other hand, make it easier to analyze the survey results.